 Peter Calder was an Auckland student and regular protester in the early 1970s: ‘Our weekly forays down the Golden Mile would bring the drinkers lurching out of the public bars.
 They would lean uncertainly on lamp-posts, inviting the passing parade to “gedda a bloody haircut, ya useless bastards” and complaining to each other that “ya can’t tell the difference between the blokes and the sheilas these days.”’2

-In 1971 Victoria University students marched to the US embassy in Wellington with a banner of 28 stick figures representing the number of New Zealanders killed in the war.
-In a 28-hour vigil, they ticked off one figure every hour.
-These strategies maximised publicity and were adopted by other protest movements – such as the feminist and Māori-sovereignty movements in the 1970s and 1980s.
+In 1971, Victoria University students marched to the US embassy in Wellington with a banner of 28 stick figures representing the number of New Zealanders killed in the war.
+During a 28-hour vigil, they ticked off one figure each hour.
+Such strategies maximised publicity and were adopted by other protest movements, including the feminist and Māori-sovereignty movements in the 1970s and 1980s.

 Harris had tapped into public anger over a series of strikes that had stopped international flights, sailings of Cook Strait ferries, and beer deliveries.
 Many people believed unions wielded too much power and were wrecking the country.
 Anger had been on display the day before, when up to 4,000 striking unionists marched the same route.
 Fist-waving shoppers and businessmen had booed, hissed and abused the strikers, calling them ‘traitors to New Zealand’ and demanding they ‘get back to work’.1

-Graeme Frederick was outside Eden Park when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
+Graeme Frederick was outside Eden Park on the day of the third test when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
 I saw people lying on the ground with policemen standing over them, wielding batons like sledgehammers; I saw people kicked and trampled on; I saw three teenage women chased down a driveway and struck with batons.
 I saw people, including myself, rendered motionless by terror.’3

 In 1990, a group from the Unemployed Workers’ Union stormed and briefly occupied the boardroom of the Business Roundtable in Wellington.
 They believed the organisation’s successful promotion of free-market policies had contributed to high levels of unemployment.
-More people engaged in a noisy protest outside the building, partly blocking the street for three hours.
+Others mounted a noisy protest outside the building, partly blocking the street for three hours.

-In 2004 thousands of Māori marched to Parliament to protest the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.
+In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional right to land and resources.

-March organisers are always looking at new ways to generate publicity – particularly TV coverage.
-One development in the 2000s has been the use of T-shirts with slogans, worn by marchers and providing a procession with a strong identity or ‘brand’.
+March organisers are always looking at new ways to generate publicity – particularly television coverage.
+One development in the 2000s was the use of T-shirts with slogans, worn by marchers to provide a procession with a strong brand identity.

 Underlying the Destiny march was an apprehension that society was eroding conservative values.
 These were reflected in the march.
 It was led by men – women and children trailed behind – and only men spoke at the rally.
 This personified the church’s belief that women should be submissive to men in family and public life.
 (Feminists had marched along the same streets demanding equal rights with men 30 years before.)

-This was pioneered by the (fundamentalist) Destiny church in a 2004 protest march to Parliament against the Civil Union Bill which would allow gay relationships to be legally recognised.
+This was pioneered by the fundamentalist Destiny church in a 2004 protest march to Parliament against the Civil Union Bill, which was to give legal recognition to gay relationships.
 All marchers wore black T-shirts emblazoned with the slogan ‘Enough is enough’, which they chanted while punching the air.
 The uniform dress and regimented lines of marchers gave the procession a paramilitary feel.
-Still, the size and discipline of the protest march generated substantial publicity in the media and on the internet, where bloggers debated its meanings.
+Still, the size and discipline of the march generated substantial publicity in the media and on the internet, where bloggers debated its meaning.
 Since then, other marches have also used T-shirts to promote their messages.